linkeddata/dokieli/README.md

 This is to work towards a solution where researchers can publish and consume research documents that are both human and machine-friendly.

-This is for us.
-Lets build it together!

-See also the proposed [Acid Test](http://csarven.ca/enabling-accessible-knowledge#acid-test) aimed at this mission:
+See also a proposed [Acid Test](http://csarven.ca/enabling-accessible-knowledge#acid-test) aimed at this mission:

 ## Dive into Linked Research

 Linked Research's technical approach for MVP:

 * One HTML to rule all HTMLs.
-Used by different CSS - academic layouts e.g., ACM, LNCS.
-This is not a yet-another-format or standard!
-It is POSH (plain ol' semantic HTML) and RDF, right off W3C.
+Used by different CSS - academic paper layouts e.g., ACM, LNCS.
+This is not a yet-another-standard or format!
+It is POSH (plain ol' semantic HTML) and RDF, right off W3C specs.
 * No external server required.
 Works on your local machine.
 * No installation.
 Open up index.html in your browser and edit.
 Or jump start by copying an example document.